Ethical choices, fair elections, and why I keep making things harder for myself

 Hey there.
 I'm just a guy who's been building small websites as a hobby for a while now.
 It started the way a lot of things do - just messing around and trying to figure out how stuff worked.
-Some of my earliest "sites" were just IP addresses with no domain name, which tells you everything you need to know about how seriously I was taking the whole thing.
-More learning exercise than actual website.
+Some of my earliest "sites" were just IP addresses with no domain name, which tells you how seriously I was taking the whole thing.
+It was more of a learning exercise than actual websites.

 The first real one I remember putting together was back in college, a site with a collection of recipes for cocktails and a running list of parties I was hosting or planning to attend.
 Exactly the kind of thing a college guy would build, and honestly the first useful site I ever made.
 My friends used it, it was fun, and I was hooked on the idea of building something small that served a group of people that I cared about.